exoplatform/ecms/README.txt

 		soffice -headless -accept="socket,host=127.0.0.1,port=8100;urp;" -nofirststartwizard
 		Please refer to: http://www.artofsolving.com for using JODCONVERTER 3.7 Using PDF Viewer
-		Now we using icepdf to enable viewing function in ECM Some PDF document make Icet pdf generating image with wrong font.
+		Now we using icepdf to enable viewing function in eXo Content Some PDF document make Icet pdf generating image with wrong font.
 We can improve this by installing some Ghostscripts font.
 Please refer here: http://wiki.icefaces.org/display/PDF/Optimized+Font+Substitution